moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/overview.md

 * An introduction to the [graph metrics](./graph_metrics.md) currently available in Splink and how to apply them to linked data
 * Instructions on how to compute graph metrics with Splink

-This topic guide is a work is work in progress and will be updated as new functionality and metrics are released.
+Please note, this topic guide is a work in progress and we welcome any feedback.